 Outside the front offers a footpath to communal parking area and access to the garage with driveway situated on a block to the end of the cul-de-sac.
 The rear garden is south facing, has a lower patio, steps lead to a raised lawn area with further steps leading up to a top patio area.

 Bishopstone sits in the foothills of the famous Ridgeway area of outstanding natural beauty, along with its many public open spaces and fields around, it is ideal for outdoor pursuits.
 Helen Browning’s farm and public house is located in the village, a local Brewery Arkells pub serving food as well as local ales.
+In addition the pub has opened a convenience store, ideal for all your locally sourced produce along with lunch baps and treats.
 The village benefits from its own primary school and nursery, with buses running to nearby Wroughton for Ridgeway secondary school.
 The area has great transport links, the M4 motorway access 3 miles from the property, the A419 links to the M5 Motorway.
 Swindon Station is approximately 5 miles away and trains to central London, Bath and Bristol and the West Country run on a regular timetable.